Early dark energy constraints with late-time expansion marginalization: Dark Energy Models

 \subsection{Late Dark Energy}

 Late dark energy has a significant impact on the growth of perturbations and hence it affects the cosmological parameter $S_8$.
 In this work we want to assess if a general model for late dark energy can ameliorate the $S_8$ tension found in EDE models.
-We will model late dark energy as a fluid with negligible perturbations inside the horizon - smooth dark energy.
 Models with a canonically normalized, slow-rolling scalar field have an effective sound speed $c_s=1$ and hence behave as smooth dark energy since in this case perturbations are suppressed inside the horizon.

-Smooth DE models only affect the growth of structure through its contribution to the background expansion, determined by its equation of state $w(z)$.
+Smooth dark energy models only affect the growth of structure through its contribution to the background expansion, determined by its equation of state $w(z)$.
 In order to be agnostic about the behavior of dark energy at late times, we consider a piecewise equation of state for different redshift bins:

 This parameterization can approximate any dynamical dark energy model that does not vary rapidly within the redshift bins.